Roasted Sweet Potato Quinoa Salad Flavorful and Healthy

 Final Assembly

 Once the sweet potatoes are done roasting, allow them to cool slightly.
 Add the roasted sweet potatoes to the mixing bowl with the other ingredients.
 Drizzle with the remaining tablespoon of olive oil and two tablespoons of lime juice.
 Season with additional salt and pepper if needed.
 Gently toss everything together until well combined.
 Serve the salad chilled or at room temperature.
-For the full recipe, refer to the earlier section.

 Tips & Tricks